DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 guides.

-The English version is partially region locked and the store page is not visible from most Western countries, however this can be trivially bypassed by simply following [this link][4] to install the game.
+The English version is partially region locked and the store page is not visible from most Western countries, however many people can trivially bypass this by simply following [this link][4] to install the game.
+If that doesn't work connect to a VPN endpoint in a South-East Asia country (e.g. Hong Kong or Singapore, but NOT Japan) to install the game.
+Once installed you do not need the VPN to play.

 [1]: https://www.dualshockers.com/dead-alive-xtreme-venus-vacation-guide/
 [2]: https://docs.google.com/spreadsheets/d/1rkWZB4DcKsKydZgpZzXrj7f1MGXRMJ3GDiqmEXeVQUw/edit#gid=1887486128